Allofeeding: Turdoides sqamiceps

 For example, the Arabian babblers (T. sqamiceps) are a territorial, desert-inhabiting species of bird that participate in cooperative breeding.
 In this species, non-breeders show numerous types of cooperative behaviour, including allofeeding.
 Adult and immature babblers, as well as previous and newly fledged babblers, will frequently engage in allofeeding behaviour.

 Carlisle et al. (1986) revealed that Arabian babblers participate in peer allofeeding in order to increase social rank, which increases fitness.
 This allofeeding behaviour is supported by the Zahavi's hypothesis.
 An individual (a dominant babbler) can increase in social rank by allofeeding a subordinate babbler.
 On the contrary, an individual (a subordinate babbler) can decrease in social rank when they are allofed by a dominant babbler.
 Subordinate babblers have been observed refusing to be allofed by a dominant babbler.
-The refusal resulted in the dominate babbler becoming aggressive with the subordinate – hitting or chasing the subordinate.
+The refusal resulted in the dominant babbler becoming aggressive with the subordinate – hitting or chasing the subordinate.
 Dominate babblers also showed the same aggressive behaviours when a subordinate tried to allofeed it.